Bioinformatics and Computational Molecular Biology: Undergraduate Summer Research Program May27-Aug2, 2013

 University of Wyoming

-The University of Wyoming is proud to offer summer research opportunities to external undergraduate students to engage in research in and biology in Laramie.
+The University of Wyoming is proud to offer summer research opportunities to external undergraduate students to engage in research in bioinformatics and computational biology in Laramie.
 The summer research program will return in 2013 and last from May 27, 2013 to August 2, 2013 and will include a stipend of $3500 for the period.
-Confirmed external speakers in the summer program include Claus Wilke (University of Texas) and Michael Lynch (Indiana University).
+Confirmed external speakers in the summer program include Claus Wilke (University of Texas) and Michael Lynch ( University).

 The program includes both lectures and educational opportunities as well as a focus on a research experience.
 Lectures will be given by both University of Wyoming faculty and external speakers.